TheBoyMoe/Book-Repo/Effective-Testing-with-RSpec3/10-test-doubles.md

 - use an API that your still designing, allowing you to fix design problems before implemnting them.
 - demonstrate how a component works in relation to it's neighbours
 - makes your tests faster and more resilient
+- RSpec tears down all test doubles after each example, thus they won't 'play' well with RSpec features such as `before(:context)` hooks.

 There a several 'types' of doubles: